Super app: Alipay

 Alipay is a third-party mobile and online payment platform established in Hangzhou, China in February 2004 by Alibaba Group and its founder Jack Ma.
 It operates in association with Ant Group, an affiliate company of the Chinese Alibaba Group.

 Gojek

-Gojek is an Indonesian on-demand multi-service digital platform and fintech payment super-app.
+Gojek is an Indonesian on-demand multiservice digital platform and fintech payment super app.
 Established in Jakarta in 2010, as a call center to connect consumers to courier delivery and two-wheeled ride-hailing services, it launched its mobile app in 2015 with four services: GoRide, GoSend, GoShop, and GoFood, which has since expanded to offer over 20 services.
 In 2021, it merged with another Indonesian unicorn, Tokopedia, forming the decacorn GoTo Gojek Tokopedia.

 Grab

 Grab is a Southeast Asian technology company headquartered in Singapore and Indonesia.
 Founded in 2012 as the MyTeksi app in Kuala Lumpur, Malaysia, it expanded the following year as GrabTaxi, before moving its headquarters to Singapore in 2014 and rebranding officially as Grab.
 In addition to ride-hailing and transportation services, the company's mobile app also offers food delivery and digital payment services.